Bright finder

 Note that this huge number is the *volume* of the space to search, in cubic metres or m3.
 In this case, it is 2048m2 of land multiplied by an altitude of 4096m.

-At the end of the search, you'll receive a summary report like this:
+You will then receive messages telling you the percentage of this volume it has searched.
+And at the end of the search, you'll receive a summary report like this:

 *** SEARCH COMPLETE

-Searched parcel 'Anne's land'
+Searched parcel 'Anne's Land'

 for objects owned by Jane Doe